stellar/stellar-core/src/rust/src/dep-trees/README.md

-This directory contains explicit dependency trees for the different soroban hosts linked into stellar-core.
-To add a new one, install cargo-lock and run something like:
+This directory contains expected dependency trees for the different soroban hosts linked into stellar-core.
+During a build the makefile will extract the actual dependency tree of the configured soroban-env-host from their submodule lockfiles and compare them.
+If they differ you need to decide how to fix it: either update the expectation, or roll back the change in the submodule.

-  $ cargo lock tree --exact soroban-env-host@22.0.0 > soroban_p22.txt
-  $ git add soroban_p22.txt

-With whatever version you want to support in place of "22".